 A “good” margin will vary depending on the industry.
 But, a higher percentage is always good as it shows that the company is easily paying its operating expenses.
 To determine a “good” margin, one must calculate the metric for several years and then use the average of those.

 Analysts use it to compare companies of different sizes in different industries because it is shown as a percentage of revenue.
 So, it helps in analyzing how much operating cash a company is generating with each dollar of revenue earned.

 For instance, if a small company has revenue of $100000 and an EBITDA margin of 10%.
 And, both numbers for a bigger company are $2000000 and 5%, respectively.
 In this case, it is clear that the smaller firm operates more efficiently while, the bigger firm focuses more on the volume.

 Since EBITDA excludes debt, companies often use it to cover up their financial performance.
 So, a company with high debt must use a metric that includes debt in the calculation.
 Further, companies with low profitability also rely on the EBITDA margin to window-dress their profitability.

 Also, since EBITDA excludes non-cash expenses, capital expenditures, interest on loans, and taxes, it fails to give a clear picture of the cash flows.
 Moreover, a positive EBITDA does not always mean that a company is generating cash.
 A positive EBITDA could be because it ignores an important factor – changes in working capital.

 Another drawback is that it does not come under GAAP.
 So, companies are free to use their discretion in calculating EBITDA, often resulting in biased numbers.

-To overcome such drawbacks, an analyst must use other metrics as well to evaluate a company.
+To overcome such drawbacks, an analyst must also use other metrics to evaluate a company.
 Using it in conjunction with other leverage and profitability ratios and calculating Free Cash Flow (FCF) would give a better picture.

 How is it Different from Other Profit Margins?